yuubae215/file-binder/README.md

 1. **File Upload**: Drag and drop files or folders into the upload area
 2. **File Preview**: Click on any file in the list to preview its contents
-3. **File Combination**: Click "Combine files" to merge all files into one
+3. **File Combination**: Click "Combine files" to merge all files into one markdown document
-4. **Download**: Download the combined file for further use
+4. **Download**: Download the combined markdown file with:
+   - Visual directory structure diagram
+   - Language-specific syntax highlighting
+   - Organized file contents

 ### .loadignore Support